dwolfand/SSAParser/README.md

 #SSAParser

-A tool to parse your Social Security Administration earnings PDF into your projected full retirement benefit
+A tool to parse your Social Security Administration earnings PDF into your projected full retirement benefit.

+Application is deployed on [Heroku](http://ssaparser.herokuapp.com/) if you want to test it out.

 This is HTML5 application, built with [Brunch](http://brunch.io) and uses [PDF.js](http://mozilla.github.io/pdf.js/) to parse the PDF all in the browser.